ssribeiro/lit-debug/README.md

 # What are we trying to do?

-Everything on the NodeJS site, for a while:
+Everything is suppose to run on the NodeJS side, for a while:

 > Deploy a Lit Action